Psychologists Singapore

 What to Expect at the Psychologist

 Going to your first psychology appointment might be scary and overwhelming.
 You are not alone in this experience.
-Many people feel anxious before starting therapy because they may not know what to expect at counselling.
+Many people feel anxious before starting therapy because they may not know what to expect.

 Hence, in this section, we will discuss what to expect from psychologists at TYHO.
 This guide will help you: